DanHelic/JFXPasswordManager/README.md

 The goal of this project was to gain experience with JavaFX desktop applications, user interface design, and implementing basic security concepts such as password hashing.

-This project was created for learning purposes and personal use.
+This project was created in 2022 for learning purposes and personal use.

 ---